adamjohnlea/MP3-Player/README.md

   - Elapsed/total time display in the status bar
   - Seek by dragging the time slider; release to jump smoothly without jitter
   - Cached track lengths (via mutagen) to avoid repeated disk I/O and reduce stutter
-- Volume control via a vertical slider
+- Volume control via a vertical slider (inverted: bottom = mute, top = max)
 - Robust asset loading using absolute paths for control button images
+- Skinning (Level 2): Switch skins at runtime from the Skins menu; per-skin colors, fonts, images, window size, and optional custom chrome

 Limitations
 - Playback and duration handling are optimized for MP3 files (file dialogs only offer .mp3).